Culling the herd of moments with penalized empirical likelihood: Numerical studies

-Directly applying the limit distributions given in Theorems \ref{thm2} and \ref{thm3} to construct confidence intervals (CI) for $\beta_x$ is challenging.
 The left panel of Figure \ref{fig1} plots the empirical cumulative distribution functions (ECDF) of the DB-PEL estimates.
 The dotted curve corresponds to the case of $(n,d_w,s)=(100, 120, 8)$, the dashed curve to that of $(n,d_w,s)=(200,240,12)$, and the solid curve is the cumulative distribution function (CDF) of $\mathcal{N}(0,1)$ for comparison.
-Better normal approximation can be obtained by the PPEL estimate, as shown in the right panel of Figure \ref{fig1}, with its tuning parameter $\varsigma=0.08(n^{-1}\log p)^{1/2}$.
-We also present the CI according to PEL and 2SLS, as reported in Table \ref{tab9} for the 90\%, 95\% and 99\% levels.
-PPEL's coverage probability to the nominal counterpart is the best among the three estimators, and is much better than that of PEL.
+A better normal approximation can be obtained by the PPEL estimate, as shown in the right panel of Figure \ref{fig1}, with its tuning parameter $\varsigma=0.08(n^{-1}\log p)^{1/2}$.
+We also present the confidence intervals (CI) according to PPEL, DB-PEL and 2SLS, as reported in Table \ref{tab9}, for the 90\%, 95\% and 99\% levels, where the CIs for DB-PEL and PPEL are predicated on the asymptotic normality from Theorems \ref{thm2} and \ref{thm:clt}, respectively, and the CIs for 2SLS are based on its asymptotic normality as in standard textbooks.
+PPEL's coverage probability to the nominal counterpart is the best among the three estimators, and is much better than PEL.
 2SLS's coverage probability seems too high in the high-dimensional setting, though it is acceptable in the low-dimensional case.
 Figure \ref{fig2} shows that the width of 2SLS's CI is much wider than that of PPEL, which is caused by efficiency loss from abandoning the potentially valid estimating equations.